facebook/react-native-website/docs/scrollview.md

 ### `bounces`

-When true, the scroll view bounces when it reaches the end of the content if the content is larger then the scroll view along the axis of the scroll direction.
+When true, the scroll view bounces when it reaches the end of the content if the content is larger than the scroll view along the axis of the scroll direction.
 When false, it disables all bouncing even if the `alwaysBounce*` props are true.
 The default value is true.

 | Type | Required | Platform |
 | ---- | -------- | -------- |